fdazen/fda-documentation/operation_reports.md

-##**Detailed Availability (DA)**
+##**Detailed Availability**

-The _Detailed Availability Report_ shows information about availability based on room types.
-You can choose to display results according to Occupancy or Vacancy, thus making it easy to foresee when demand is increasing/decreasing.
+The _Detailed Availability Report_ displays the numeric value of your occupancy or vacancy for a determined date range.
+This report can be run for a specific room type or for multiple ones.
+This report will come useful when trying to foresee whether the demand is increasing/decreasing.

+- in the reports list, click on the _Detailed Availability_: